CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 ✔ View name:  Stores
 ```

-It'll create a new Layer file `src/components/layers/StoresLayer.js`, if you check the code of `src/components/views/Stores.js` you will see how the layer is attached.
+It'll create a new layer file `src/components/layers/StoresLayer.js`, if you check the code of `src/components/views/Stores.js` you will see how the layer is attached.

 If you reload now, you'll see the new layer in the map.